Getting to Know Your Neighborhood: Kenmore Square and Fenway

 1348 Boylston St.

 Chances are, if you’ve ever been to Kennebunk, Maine, you’ve stopped by Bennett’s Sandwich Shop, famous for its lobster rolls.
-Happily, Bennett’s also has an outpost in the Fenway and it’s attracted a devoted clientele.
-The shop has moved half a block from its old location on Peterborough Street, but still has the same delicious food.
-The lobster roll is still king, but you’ll find plenty of other delicious options, including a BLT served with cheese and a yummy chicken cheesesteak.
-The shop also offers a variety of delectable breakfast sandwiches, served all day.
+Happily, Bennett’s also has an outpost in Fenway and it’s cultivated a devoted clientele.
+The lobster roll is l king, but you’ll find plenty of other delicious options, including a BLT served with cheese and a yummy chicken cheesesteak.
+The shop also offers a variety of delectable breakfast sandwiches, served all day, and great smoothies, including one made with peanut butter, coco, banana, and vanilla oat milk.

 Phinista